aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

    [jsii]: https://aws.github.io/jsii

-   - Alternatively, this work wan be pushed up-front to package build time, by baking this feature into the `jsii` compiler directly.
+   - Alternatively, this work can be pushed up-front to package build time, by baking this feature into the `jsii` compiler directly.
 This would have the benefits of simplifying the processing, as all necessary dependencies are necessarily present during `jsii` compilation phase.